Polini Flash starter problems

 - (4) 3.2mm shims made from commonly available washers or small nuts (see below for details)

-1. Modify the mounting holes The (4) mounting holes do not line up precisely with the holes on the engine.
+1. Modify the mounting holes The (4) mounting holes of the Chinese clones do not line up precisely with the holes on the engine.
 This can be fixed by either bending the tabs slightly or by using a reamer or a round file to slightly enlarge the holes.
 Note: The starter cord pulleys in the photo below are the premium marine Harken pulleys which will last indefinitely unlike the cheap OEM Viadana pulleys.

 2. Extend the bite-ring The pawls of the clone just engage the bite-ring.
 Leaving things as is would probably work for a while but the starting forces would be put right on the edges of the pawls which might tend to fracture the ends.
 To be safe, the bite-ring attached to the flywheel needs to be raised about 3.2mm with (4) shims.
 This dimension is the approximate thickness of (3) 5mm washers or a reamed/drilled-out 10-32 nut (or equivalent).
 Use a reamer or a 13/64" or 5mm bit to remove the threads on the nut.
 The shims must be placed between the bite-ring and the threaded holes on the ends of the special screws that attach the cooling fan to the flywheel.
 However, the addition of the shims requires a longer screw for securely attaching the bite-ring to the flywheel.
 The OEM 5mm x 12mm flat-head socket screw should be replaced by a 5mm x 16mm.
 The OEM screws do not have enough thread to keep them secure.